fermanpre/fermanpre/README.md

 - 👋 Hi, I’m @fermanpre.

-- 👀 I’m interested in working as a data analyst.
+- 👀 I’m interested in business intelligence and working as a data analyst.

 - 🌱 I’m currently learning Python and SQL.